-RALEIGH, N.C.—Nov.
-13, 2014—Three years after enacting comprehensive reforms to its criminal justice system, North Carolina is showing significant signs of success from its data-driven, “justice reinvestment” approach, according to a report released today by the Council of State Governments (CSG) Justice Center.
+RALEIGH, N.C.—Three years after enacting comprehensive reforms to its criminal justice system, North Carolina is showing significant signs of success from its data-driven, “justice reinvestment” approach, according to a report released today by the Council of State Governments (CSG) Justice Center.

-“The progress our state has made to reduce corrections costs while holding offenders more accountable for their behavior is nothing short of remarkable,” Gov. Pat McCrory said.
+“The progress our state has made to reduce corrections costs while holding offenders more accountable for their behavior is nothing short of remarkable,” said Gov. Pat McCrory (pictured left).
 “As governor, the budgets passed by this administration reflect a strong commitment to reinvesting in strategies that are proven to reduce recidivism and make our communities safer.”

 Part of North Carolina’s success stems from an overhaul of its approach to a person’s release from prison.
 Prior to the reforms, an average of 15,000 people each year walked out of prison with no supervision.
 Today, those incarcerated for felony crimes are required to be supervised between nine and 12 months.
 The state has also reinvested its savings toward adding 175 probation and parole officers.